migtools/crane-documentation/content/content/Usage/tunnel-api.md

 ```

 ## MTC Configuration
-When configuring the source cluster in MTC the API URL takes the form of `https://proxied-cluster.${namespace}.svc.cluster.local`.
+When configuring the source cluster in MTC the API URL takes the form of `https://proxied-cluster.${namespace}.svc.cluster.local:8443`.

+You may also set the image registry for direct image migrations to `proxied-cluster.${namespace}.svc.cluster.local:5000`.

 Replace `${namespace}` with either `openvpn` or the namespace you specified when running the command to set up the tunnel.

 ## Demo